-To go with notes on Dust Devil here, bits from Richard Stanley’s Dust Devil production diary via the 2006 US Subversive Cinema DVD set.
+To go with notes on Dust Devil here, bits from Richard Stanley’s production diary via the 2006 US Subversive Cinema DVD set, which is © him and them.

 The latest batch of rushes are in and I return to the production office, where once again I am thoroughly entertained, the footage proving to be of a consistently satisfying quality.
 Derek Trigg, the editor, has set up a Steenbeck in the suite next door and is attempting to move towards an assembly of the scenes already shot, but is having trouble getting his edge-numbering machine to work.
 The machine has jammed on 666 stubbornly refusing to print any other numbers.
 Derek’s team are feeling a little spooked by this.
 They have only been here 48 hours and already they’re getting the creeps.